erasmus-without-paper/ewp-specs-api-arrivals-departures/README.md

 immediately reflected in mobility's `actual-arrival-date` and `actual-departure-date` values in the Outgoing Mobilities API response.
 Some sending HEIs MAY simply choose to notify their IRO members instead, so that the request gets reviewed by a human first.
-The chosen strategy SHOULD be described in the `<user-notes>` element in the manifest entry.

 Request method